Nevada Wolf Pack: Women's soccer

+Originally, the Nevada women's soccer team played home games for their inaugural 2000 season at Mendive Middle School in Sparks, Nevada.
+The following 2001 season, The Pack did not host any soccer home games.
+Mackay Stadium has played home to the women's soccer team since 2002 with occasional home matches being played offsite at the Moana Sports Complex (the previous site of Moana Stadium) in Reno, Nevada.

-The Nevada women's soccer team won its first WAC tournament title in 2006 and qualified for its first NCAA tournament since the program's inception in 2000.
+Nevada won its first WAC tournament title in 2006 and qualified for its first NCAA tournament since the program's inception in 2000.
 Nevada faced Fresno State in the championship match and after 110 minutes of scoreless play, the two teams went into a shootout where Nevada prevailed 4–2 in penalty kicks.

-The single home-game attendance record for the women's soccer team is 1,050 fans, as the Wolf Pack beat the Sacramento State Hornets 3–2 at the Moana Sports Complex in Reno on September 15, 2013.
-The home-game attendance record at Mackay Stadium for the team is 1,007 fans on September 23, 2012, when the Wolf Pack lost 0–3 to the California Golden Bears.
+The 2023 Nevada soccer team tore apart previous home attendance records, averaging 829 fans per game.
+This was the first time in Nevada's history that two home soccer matches surpassed 1,000 in attendance in the same season.
+The 2023 Nevada soccer team qualified for the Mountain West Tournament for the first time in a decade.

+Top 10 home match attendance records for Nevada soccer

 Softball

 Since the program was reinstated in 2003, the softball team has qualified for the NCAA tournament three times (2006, 2008, 2009) and has compiled a record of 3–6 in tournament play.
 In 2006, Nevada won its first WAC tournament title as Jordan McPherson pitched all 41 innings for Nevada in the WAC tournament, without giving up a single earned run, while striking out 34 on the way to being named tournament MVP.

 The 2008 team finished the season ranked in both national Top 25 polls.
 The Wolf Pack was ranked No. 21 in the USA Today/NFCA Division I Top 25 Poll and was No. 20 in the ESPN.com/USA Softball Collegiate Top 25.
 Nevada went 44–18 and won the Western Athletic Conference regular season title.
 That season, Noelle Micka became the first Nevada softball player to earn second team All American and Vanessa Briones was named WAC Player of the Year.
 She was the first Wolf Pack player to earn the honor.
 Briones led the way for a program-record six Nevada players on the All-WAC first team.
 The senior led the WAC with a .429 batting average, including four home runs and 16 RBI in WAC play.
 She was joined by fellow outfielder Brittany Puzey, who was named to the first team for the second straight season.
 Puzey batted .339 with seven extra-base hits in WAC games.
 The Wolf Pack received an at-large bid to the NCAA Regionals and advanced to the championship game of the Los Angeles Regional, where they lost 6–4 to UCLA.